A Disentangled Representation Learning Framework for Low-altitude Network Coverage Prediction: Disentangled Representation Learning Framework

 Thus, the impact of $\mathbf{x^{(A)}}$ has been decoupled.
 Let $y_{n,m}$ denote $p_{n,m}-p^{(T)}$.
 Then set $\mathbf{y_{n}}=[y_{n,0},y_{n,1},\cdots,y_{n,m},\cdots,y_{n,M}]^T \in \mathbb{R}^{M\times 1}$.
 The prediction task (\ref{Prediction Task}) can be transformed into

 By incorporating expert knowledge, the transformation of the prediction task has addressed the issue of imbalanced feature variation.
-Simultaneously, it significantly reduces the dimensionality of the input variables, thereby ensuring an enhancement in coverage prediction performance.
-Next, we will introduce the corresponding disentangled representation network design.
+Simultaneously, it significantly reduces the dimensionality of the input variables, thereby ensuring an enhancement in coverage prediction performance. {The specification of practical \(\sigma\) ranges further ensures that our model parameters reflect realistic system operating conditions, enhancing the reliability of coverage predictions for deployment planning.} Next, we will introduce the corresponding disentangled representation network design.